FIFAs Infantino Condemns abhorrent Racism During Games In Italy, England - UrduPoint

 FIFA's Infantino Condemns 'abhorrent' Racism During Games In Italy, England

-The head of the world governing body said there was no place for discrimination of any kind in football or broader society.
+The head of football's world governing body said there was no place for discrimination of any kind in the sport or wider society.

 "The events that took place in Udine and Sheffield on Saturday are totally abhorrent and completely unacceptable," he said in a statement.